Your appointment has been requested! An email will be sent to you once the request is approved.

 A garage door which is making a lot of noise could be as a result of no (or incorrect) lubricant, debris in the tracks, or as a result of an ‘under-tensioned’ garage door spring.
 You can apply the lubricant and clean the tracks yourself, but the tensioning of the spring must be done by a qualified garage door technician given the danger discussed above.

-The motor chain or belt move during operation, but the garage door stays still and does not close/open.
+The motor chain or belt moves during operation, but the garage door stays still and does not close/open.

 Your garage door is a dependable part of your everyday life, and it typically raises and lowers approximately 1,000 times per year.
-With the correct care your garage door can last for decades despite this intense use; however, you could easily overlook potential problems at your peril.
+With the correct care, your garage door can last for decades despite this intense use.
+However, you could easily overlook potential problems at your peril.
 Small problems become large ones if they aren’t taken care of promptly.
 Practicing routine maintenance can extend the life of your garage door and help keep your home safe and secure.
-Here are 5 things you can do to prevent garage door issues!

-Experts recommend that you literally listen to your garage door to detect any mechanical issues.
+Our team at Eden Roc Garage Doors recommend that you literally listen to your garage door to detect any mechanical issues.
 Your door should not screech, creak or clank while it is in motion.
 Excessive noise can indicate a number of issues, including failing rollers, strained cables and problems with the motor.
-If your door sounds like it is screaming, you need to find out what is wrong as soon as possible.
+If your garage or roller door sounds like it is screaming, you need to find out what is wrong as soon as possible and speak to our repairs and services experts in Perth.

 The chain can rust, causing your door to be quite noisy.
 Once a year you should use white lithium grease on your opener chain or screw.
 By doing so, you’ll keep the mechanism running quietly and prevent it from wearing out before it should.
 You can buy this affordable lubricant at a home improvement store or large discount store.